-You can use this connector to output sound from the currently selected input source (RGB 1, RGB 2, DVI (DIGITAL) (not available on MT860), Video or S-Video).
+You can use this connector to output sound from the currently selected input source (RGB 1, RGB 2, DVI (DIGITAL), Video or S-Video).
 Output sound level can be adjusted in accordance with the sound level of the internal speaker.